ACCESS-NRI/access-om3-configs/documentation/docs/pages/Tips-and-tricks.md

 1. Open a PR against one config ([example](https://github.com/ACCESS-NRI/access-om3-configs/pull/1101)).
 2. If the change affects answers, update checksums with `!test repro commit`.
-3. Update the "docs" folder ([example](https://github.com/ACCESS-NRI/access-om3-configs/tree/dev-MC_25km_jra_iaf/docs)) with the latest version of the MOM docs (i.e. re-run the model and commit those files).
+3. If you made any changes to `MOM_input` or changed the version of MOM6, update the "docs" folder ([example](https://github.com/ACCESS-NRI/access-om3-configs/tree/dev-MC_25km_jra_iaf/docs)) with the latest version of the MOM docs (i.e. re-run the model and commit those files).
+4. If you made any changes to `MOM_input`or changed the version of MOM6, check that the `MOM_input` file use the standardized formatting of the `MOM_parameter_doc.short` file.
+Tip: one can use `git diff --no-index MOM_input docs/MOM_parameter_docs.short` after the docs dir is updated.
+One should not see any differences below the heading `!
+This section is formatted the same as the MOM_parameter_short.doc output file.` We require consistent formatting to make it easier to parse diffs between configs ([example](https://access-om3-configs.access-hive.org.au/#comparison-table)).

+7. Ensure you have completed the PR template checklist.
-4. Get the PR reviewed and merged.
+8. Get the PR reviewed and merged.
 1. Use `!cherry-pick` workflow to cherry-pick changes (except for commit updating checksums) into other configs (see [example](https://github.com/ACCESS-NRI/access-om3-configs/pull/1098) and where it came [from](https://github.com/ACCESS-NRI/access-om3-configs/pull/1092#issuecomment-3815178906)).
-This will automatically open PRs for you.
+This command is best run from the PR in which you are cherry-picking commits from (keeps records tidy).
+The cherry-pick workflow will automatically open PRs for you.
 1. Run `!test repro commit` in each of the cherry-picked PRs.
 2. Review and merge.
+As mentioned above, this can be done without an independent reviewer because the cherry-picked PRs are opened by the access-bot.
+Having said this, for more complex changes it's probably still a good idea to get an independent review.